artemdashkov/artemdashkov/README.md

 - 👋 Hi, I’m Artem Dashkov.
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT industry, in particular Automation Testing and Web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Automation Testing by use Python, Pytest and Selenium.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to like-minded people who has deep knowledge in Automation Testing.
+Without exception, QA people who I know always very structured and smart guys!
 - 📫 How to reach me artemdashkov@gmail.com

 <!---